|

 Barrow Hospital

-Baynards Brickworks
+Baynards Works

-Bedham Mission Church of St Michael and All Angels
+Bedham Mission Church

 Beedingwood

-A remarkable house built in 1876 for philanthropic bacon merchant Thomas Denny.
-It later became part of a pioneering rehabilitation hospital for people with stress-related mental disorders.
-It closed in 1983 and was burned down in 2007 after these photographs were taken.
-(Sussex).
+A remarkable gothic fantasy of a house built in 1876 for philanthropic bacon merchant Thomas Denny.
+During WWII it became part of a pioneering rehabilitation hospital but was closed in 1983.
+(Sussex)

 Back to top